Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cryptographic and Protocol Background

 \subsection{Placement, exposure, and operational cost}

-The central premise of this paper is that certificate placement within the hierarchy is a first-class variable in post-quantum TLS authentication.
-The relevant issue is not only which signature family appears somewhere in the chain, but which certificates are exposed during the handshake and where the corresponding cryptographic burden is paid.
-Prior work on post-quantum authentication in TLS and on mixed certificate chains already suggests that certificate-related effects can dominate practical overhead and that heterogeneous hierarchies deserve explicit treatment during the transition \cite{sikeridis2020,paul2021mixed}.
+The central premise of this paper is that certificate placement within the hierarchy is a primary variable in post-quantum TLS authentication.
+The relevant issue is which signature family appears in the chain, which certificates are exposed during the handshake, and where the corresponding cryptographic burden is paid.
+Prior work on post-quantum authentication in TLS and on mixed certificate chains suggests that certificate-related effects can dominate practical overhead and that heterogeneous hierarchies require explicit treatment during the transition \cite{sikeridis2020,paul2021mixed}.

 That point becomes sharper once logical hierarchy is separated from effective chain exposure.
 A PKI may contain roots, intermediates, and leaves as part of its declared structure, but the set of certificates actually transmitted and processed during the handshake is an empirical property of the deployed authentication path.
 Effective exposure influences transmitted bytes, validation burden, and potentially the concentration of active work across client and server roles.
 It is therefore part of the cryptographic cost surface of the protocol rather than a secondary representational detail.